atennapel/dynamicinstances/presentation/notes.md

 This instance is seperate from all other State instances and can be handled seperatedly
-We pass our fresh instance "ref" to factorialLoop, which can use the instance by directly calling operations on it.
+We pass our fresh instance "ref" to factorialLoop, which can use the instance by directly calling operations on it using the hash-operator.
 We can then handle the state operations as before but we have to say what instance we want to handle.
 *needs better explanation*